SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 possible to both create and later clean up temporary data used for a test.

-It is important to note that the suite teardown isn\'t guaranteed to run if you forcibly kill a running Robot test.
+It is important to note that the suite teardown isn't guaranteed to run if you forcibly kill a running Robot test.
 For that reason, we added a step in `Create test data` to check for an existing record before adding it.
-If a previous test was interrupted and the record already exists, there\'s no reason to create a new record.
+If a previous test was interrupted and the record already exists, there's no reason to create a new record.

 ## Part 6: Using the new keyword